 - You Like the Urban Landscape.
 The city isn’t the best place for nature lovers.
 You can get some sunshine and exercise by walking to work, but you’ll spend most of your time surrounded by tall buildings, not grass and trees.

 You Should Live in the Suburbs If…

 The suburbs have a reputation for being dull and conformist — in the words of songwriter Malvina Reynolds, just a series of “little boxes, all the same.”
 Yet the fact that over half of Americans have chosen to live in suburbs proves they have their attractions.
-For many people, they offer a desirable compromise between the crowding of the city and the wide-open spaces of the country.
+For many people, suburban living offers a desirable compromise between the crowding of the city and the wide-open spaces of the country.

 Living in the suburbs could be right for you if:

 - You Want to Maximize Your Income.
-These days, there are more job opportunities in the suburbs than in cities.
-And although urban workers earn more than suburban ones on average, suburban families have higher household incomes.
+These days, job opportunities are expanding faster in the suburbs than in cities.
+And although individual urban workers earn more than suburban ones on average, suburban families have higher household incomes.

 - You Want a Sizable Home Near the City.
-In the suburbs, you can get a lot more space for your rent or mortgage dollar than you can in city centers.
+In the suburbs, you can get a lot more space for your rent or real estate dollar than you can in city centers.
 At the same time, you’re reasonably close to the city and all its amenities.

 - You Want to Grow Some Food, but Not Most of It.
 In the city, many homes are apartments with no land at all, and in the country, homes tend to sit on large tracts that can produce quite a bit of food.
 By contrast, a suburban yard gives you enough room for a modest home vegetable garden or a chicken coop.

 - You Prefer a Mix of Transportation Types.
 You need a car in the suburbs, but you don’t need to use it for everything.
 You can make some trips on foot or by bicycle, and you can usually get into the city on a bus or train.